Chapter

 5. suffering from the side of satan (1Pet 5:8-9).

-As the prophets already announced, suffering is an intermediate stage to glory.
-Like the Lord Jesus has come to glory right through the suffering, in that way it applies also to you.
+As the prophets already announced, suffering is an intermediate step toward glory.
+Just as the Lord Jesus came to glory through suffering, so do you.
 Therefore you are pointed to the inheritance that lies before you.
 The glory in this letter is not the Father’s house, but that you will be sharing Christ’s glory in the kingdom.
-Just like you are suffering with the rejected One now, you will be reigning with the glorified Christ after His return.
+As you suffer with the Rejected One now, you will soon reign with the glorified Christ after His return.

-In order to understand the letter well, you should always consider that it is addressed to Jewish Christians.
-They know the Old Testament, they are looking forward to the kingdom and the glory of the Messiah and His government; they know about the judgment over the enemies.
-Now they believe in a Messiah Who they could not see, while the ungodly ones of the people have not been judged.
-On the contrary, both the ungodly Jews and the Gentiles cause the Jewish Christians to suffer.
+To understand the letter well, you should always consider that it is addressed to Jewish Christians.
+They know the Old Testament, they are looking forward to the kingdom and the glory of the Messiah and His government; they know about the judgment on the enemies.
+Now they believe in a Messiah Who they cannot see, while the wicked ones of the people have not been judged.
+On the contrary, both the wicked Jews and the Gentiles cause the Jewish Christians to suffer.
 Everything is so much different than what they have believed from their childhood.
-They are being mocked by that, why there is no salvation by their Messiah.
-Due to that their faith may be wavering.
+They are mocked with why their Messiah does not give salvation.
+Then their faith may begin to falter.